dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-12-18-a-vision-for-a-value-enabled-web.md

 ### Identity

-\"It is funny about money.
+> It is funny about money.
 And it is funny about identity.
-You are you because your little dog knows you, but when your public knows you and does not want to pay for you and when your public knows you and does want to pay for you, you are not the same you.\" ---Gertrude Stein.
+You are you
+> because your little dog knows you, but when your public knows you and
+> does not want to pay for you and when your public knows you and does
+> want to pay for you, you are not the same you.
+>
+> <cite>Gertrude Stein</cite>

 Identity is prismatic.
 You act differently in a bar on Friday night than at church on Sunday.
 You are a different you in public and in private,